smmckay/quex-mirror/doc/source/02-syntax/patterns/re-other-operations.rst

               \CutEnd{"otto_mueller" "mueller"} --> "otto_"

-.. describe:: \\Union{ P Q } -- Union (BS)

-   Matches all lexemes which are matched by P and all lexemes which are matched by Q.

-.. describe:: \\Intersection{ P Q } -- Intersection (BS)

-   Matches only those lexemes which are matched by both P and Q.
+\\CutBegin{P \Not{Q}}
+\\CutBegin{P \Not{Q}}
 .. describe:: \\NotBegin{ P Q } -- Complement Begin (BS)

    Matches those lexemes of P which do not start with lexemes that match Q.

 .. describe:: \\NotEnd{ P Q } -- Complement End (BS)

    Matches those lexemes of P which do not end with lexemes that match Q.

 .. describe:: \\NotIn{ P Q } -- Complement End (BS)

    Matches those lexemes of P which do not contain lexemes that match Q.

 -----------------------